-Is the South Carolina Uninsurance Rate Still Falling?
+Is the South Carolina 2019 Uninsurance Rate Falling Or Increasing?

-Data from the U.S. Census Bureau’s American Community Survey (ACS 1-Year Estimates) show the uninsurance rate among non-elderly South Carolinians (0 to 64 years) fell from 19.6% in 2012 to 11.9% in 2016.
+Data from the U.S. Census Bureau’s American Community Survey show the uninsurance rate among non-elderly South Carolinians (0 to 64 years) fell from 19.6% in 2012 to 12.6% in 2019.
 More recent evidence, however, suggests uninsurance rates are on the rise.
-Nationwide, the percentage of adults without health insurance increased from 10.9% in 2016 to 12.2% in 2017.
-Uninsurance rates are expected to climb even higher with the elimination of Affordable Care Act (ACA) individual mandate penalties, starting in 2019.
-A new study (Buettgens, 2018) estimates that, in the absence of Medicaid expansion, 16.4% of nonelderly persons in South Carolina will lack health insurance by the end of 2019.
+Nationwide, the percentage of adults without health insurance increased from 10.9% in 2016 to 11.5% in 2019, with 2019 being the last pre-pandemic measurement of uninsurance.

-Click below for an infographic (pdf) that depicts this and more information about South Carolina’s Total Uninsured.
+Click below for an infographic (pdf) that depicts the last pre-pandemic survey information about South Carolina’s Total Uninsured in 2019.